 The Attendee Hub Event App, powered by CventIQ, adds AI session recommendations, personalized agenda building, and Engagement Scoring for sponsors and exhibitors.
 The app captures poll responses, Q&A activity, and booth visits, feeding all of it into Cvent's analytics layer.

-For enterprise teams managing multi-track conferences, the platform's depth is hard to match.
+For enterprise teams managing multi-track conferences, Cvent's depth is hard to match.
+The platform has 70% penetration in the Fortune 500 for in-person event management.

 ON24 owns webinar-driven demand generation

 ON24 approaches events from the opposite direction.
-Instead of managing logistics, it treats every webinar as a data collection engine.
+Instead of managing logistics, it treats every webinar as a data collection engine designed to feed the demand generation stack.

 The core product, Webcast Elite, runs live, simulive, and on-demand webinars through a browser-based production studio supporting up to 10 simultaneous presenters.
 Producers, presenters, and Q&A moderators operate with separate permissions, a design built for enterprise teams running high-volume programs.